Corporate Governance 企業管治

 M+ Collections Board members are appointed by the WKCDA Board to serve for a maximum term of three years.
 Currently, the M+ Collections Board has six members.

-Mr Douglas So Cheung-tak BBS JP is a solicitor of Hong Kong.
-After obtaining his law degree from The University of Hong Kong (HKU), Mr So specialised in commercial law at Baker McKenzie, a leading international law firm.
-He later became General Counsel and Executive Director, Charities of The Hong Kong Jockey Club, where he served for nearly 15 years.
-Subsequently, Mr So was appointed Vice-President of HKU, his Alma Mater, in charge of institutional advancement.
+Professor Douglas So Cheung-tak, BBS, JP is a solicitor of Hong Kong and the United Kingdom.
+After obtaining his law degree from The University of Hong Kong (HKU), Douglas specialised in commercial law at Baker McKenzie, a leading international law firm.
+He later became General Counsel, Company Secretary and Executive Director, Charities of The Hong Kong Jockey Club, where he served for nearly 15 years.
+Subsequently, Douglas was appointed Vice-President of HKU, his Alma Mater, in charge of institutional advancement.
+Douglas is a Professor of Practice of the HKU Faculty of Arts.

-Mr So is currently the Founder and Director of F11 Foto Museum and f22 foto space in Hong Kong.
+Douglas is also the Founder and Director of F11 Foto Museum and f22 foto space in Hong Kong.

-Mr So is devoted to serving the community.
-He is now the Chairman of the following:
+Douglas is devoted to serving the community.
+Currently, he is the Chairman of the following:

 a/ Antiquities Advisory Board;